 If you’re getting one for your baby that keeps sticking their leg out of the crib, take note of its velcro.

 It’s quite strong but always make sure to secure it properly, as your kid can suck on the ties and God knows what and just put themselves in danger.

 Take note also if your baby is starting to stand up.

 The mesh liner is quite thin so it would just lay flat if ever your kid steps on it, but if you’re worried that they might fall out of their crib, then just remove it.

+You can use this to prevent for your toddler that keeps getting their leg stuck in crib.
 This looks like the crib mesh liner but it’s made of padded fabrics, instead of the breathable mesh.